Visiting Scholar Lectures

 Theta of Minnesota participates in the Phi Beta Kappa Visiting Scholar Program.
 This program contributes to the intellectual life of our campuses by giving our students, staff, and faculty the opportunity to spend time with some of America's most distinguished scholars.
 Links to the recordings of some of our Visiting Scholars' lectures are available below.

-David Haberman: "A Little of that Human Touch: Why Anthropomorphize?"
+October 12, 2017: David Haberman, "A Little of that Human Touch: Why Anthropomorphize?"

-David F. Weiman: "The Social Cost of Mass Incarceration: A Labor Market Perspective"
+November 17, 2016: David F. Weiman, "The Social Cost of Mass Incarceration: A Labor Market Perspective"

-Kathleen McGarry: "50 Years of the War on Poverty: What it Meant for the Elderly"
+February 19, 2015: Kathleen McGarry, "50 Years of the War on Poverty: What it Meant for the Elderly"

 March 17, 2014: Alexander Field, "A Great Leap Forward: 1930s Depression and U.S. Economic Growth"